-If the interest rate had increased / decreased by 10 basis points, the Group's net profit (loss) would have increased or decreased by \$1,470 thousand and \$972 thousand for years 2023 and 2022, respectively, with all other variable factors remaining constant.
+If the interest rate had increased / decreased by 10 basis points, the Group's net profit (loss) before tax would have increased or decreased by \$1,455 thousand and \$1,838 thousand for years 2024 and 2023, respectively, with all other variable factors remaining constant.
 This is mainly due to the variable rates on the Group's bank deposits and borrowings.

-- (v) Information of fair value - 1) Type and fair value of financial instruments
+(v) Information of fair value

+1) Type and fair value of financial instruments